BackstagecrewIS/devsite/README.md

   The colour scheme is the standard bootstrap colour scheme using white background and blue buttons.
   Edit buttons will be yellow and delete buttons, red.

-  The error messages and confirmation in the registration process will be yellow text on a black background to differentiate them from the buttons
+  Messages will be yellow text on a black background to make them more visible from the rest of the content

-  The messages confirm to the user that their question has been submitted.
-These will be yellow text on a black background to differentiate them from the buttons
+  Messages will be used to confirm any actions by the user

   - Typography